• Skip to primary navigation

 Make firmer-style cream cheese

-• Place bundled cream cheese inside a tofu press and tighten screws.
+• Place bundled cream cheese inside a tofu press and tighten the screws.
 Alternatively, you can use two flat plates or small cutting boards with a heavy weight on top.

 • Place weighted cheese in the refrigerator for 4-8 hours.
-Then, remove weight and transfer cream cheese to the freezer overnight.
+Then, remove the weight and transfer the cream cheese to the freezer overnight.
 Leave it wrapped in cloth since it will still be too soft to unwrap.

 • After 8 hours in the freezer, you can take your pressed cream cheese out and unwrap it.
 Peel the fabric away from the block of cream cheese.
 Now you can store it on a serving dish in the refrigerator until ready to eat.